Gap Year Pros & Cons

 - You will often be working within a group and so this will give you an immediate social life.

-- You will see a different side to life.
+- You will see a totaly different side of life and witness new cultures.

 - It will make you feel good with yourself and give you a radical new perspective on life in general and yours in particular